-The recognition of consumer rights regarding expectation of safe, effective drugs was first established in the U.S. with the 1906 Pure Food and Drug Act, also referred to as the “Wiley Act.”
-This legislation was enacted to prevent the manufacture, sale or transportation of adulterated or misbranded or poisonous or deleterious foods, drugs, medicines and liquors.
+The recognition of consumer rights regarding the expectation of safe, effective drugs was first established in the U.S. with the 1906 Pure Food and Drug Act, also referred to as the “Wiley Act.”
+This legislation was enacted to prevent the manufacture, sale or transportation of adulterated or misbranded or poisonous or deleterious foods, drugs, medicines, and liquors.
 It was the start of the Bureau of Chemistry, which later became the U.S. Food & Drug Administration.

 It’s an agency that promises to protect the public from unreasonably dangerous medications and other products.
 Unfortunately, the pharmaceutical industry has proved a powerful one, and these protections – and remedies against violators – have weakened over the years.

-Still, there may be opportunity for compensation with help from an experienced, knowledgeable, well-resourced legal team.AMERICA’S DRUG PROBLEM
+Still, there may be an opportunity for compensation with help from an experienced, knowledgeable, well-resourced legal team.AMERICA’S DRUG PROBLEM

 The conversation about drug misuse and abuse in America tends to center primarily on the availability of illegal substances.
 These include drugs like: